alanwanga/alanwanga.github.io/about.md

 My research interests focus on natural language processing, particularly in dialogue system.
 My personal interests include language learning, traveling, and any kinds of sports.

-I'll describe myself as a optimistic, active participant, and conscientious worker with strong learning competence and business sense.
+I'll describe myself as a optimistic, active participant, and conscientious programmer with strong learning competence and business sense.

 <a href="https://www.linkedin.com/in/taoyuanwang/">Linkedin</a> and <a href="/TaoyuanWang_resume.pdf">Resume</a> (Last Updated on July 14, 2019)